 Certain types of applications require you to pay a fee to the European Chemicals Agency (ECHA).
 This applies, for example, to applications for the evaluation of an active substance in a biocidal product.
 The fees and the types of applications to which they apply are listed in the Commission Implementing Regulation (EU) No 564/2013.

 If you have had a pesticide authorised, you or the person representing you (a so-called permanent representative) must pay an annual fee to cover the duration of the period of authorisation.
 An annual fee shall also be paid if you have received a parallel trade permit for a plant protection product or a biocidal product.
 The annual fee shall be paid as of the calendar year following the year when the product was authorised and no later than the end of the calendar year during which the authorisation applies.

 Fee based on sales value

 At the start of the year the Swedish Chemicals Agency sends out a request to companies to report the value of their sales of pesticides during the previous year.
-Details about the sales value of chemical and biological plant protection products and biocidal products and details about the same for biocidal products are to be reported separately.
+Details about the sales value of chemical and biological plant protection products, respectively biocidal products are to be reported separately.
 The information reported to us serves as the basis for the annual fee that we decide on.
-A decision on the annual fee is sent out to you together with an invoice.
+A decision on the annual fee is then sent to you.
+Invoice will come separately.
 The annual fee is payable no later than 31 May.